jbsoum/Truecharts-Build-Tutorial/README.md

 Access control restrictions is a complex topic.
 See here for [Authelia's documentation on the many ways you can set this up](https://www.authelia.com/configuration/security/access-control/)

+> **The order of the rules is significant!!**
+> The rules are each evaluated by ```authelia``` **in order**, so it stops evaluating rules after the first match.
+> **It's important to define these rules in order!**
+>
+> IF there's a rule you think you might want to use later, it might be best to add it now.
+> If you don't have the domain set up, that' okay.
+The rule won't do anything until you do,
+> and you can easily update the config later if you want to change the domain list
+>
+> If you don't add a rule now but want it later, **you'll likely have to delete all of your rules and start fresh**

 Here, we're going to do two setups.
 The first one will be what I would call a 'simple' setup.
 Only one admin tier, which has access to all sites, and deny everything else:

 ***The Simple Setup***